aalennku/CSFF/README.md

 They are not so much standarized.
 I'm sorry for any confusion that caused by these codes.
 Please contact me or open an issue if you have any question.

-3. If these codes help in your research, you may want to cite the following papers:
+3. If these codes help in your research, we recommend you to cite the following papers:

     @article{guo2018cnn,
         title={A CNN-based Spatial Feature Fusion Algorithm for Hyperspectral Imagery Classification},